Fort Craig Historic Site

 Directions

-Fort Craig is about 35 miles south of Socorro.
-From the north, take I-25 to the San Marcial exit, then east over the Interstate, and south on old Highway 1 (about 11 miles).
-Then follow the signs to Fort Craig.
+Fort Craig is about 35 miles south of Socorro, NM.
+From the north, take I-25 to the San Marcial exit, head east over the Interstate, and south on old Highway 1 (about 11 miles).
+Then, follow the signs to Fort Craig.
 (If traveling on I-25 from the south, take exit 115.)